AkaGambit/YGGmc/README.md

-# YGGmc
+# Tank You Vee Two
-The mods for the YGG Modpack
+The mods and configs for the 2nd version of Yasashi Gaming Group's Modpack.